S-Goldie/A2DfromUV/README.md

 Python script for applying an automated analysis protocol to UV/VIS spectra of 2D nanoflake dispersions to extract thickness and length metrics.
 Automated smoothing and second derivative determination allows easy and reproducible analysis of typical spectra.

+__Disclaimer:__ please note the metrics developed and output by this program are subject to limitations detailed in our published paper [doi coming soon].
+Thickness and concentration values were fitted from dispersions in aqueous dispersion.
+We cannot guarantee their reliability in different solvents, especially those with different dielectric permittivity's.
+Length metrics were fitted for small nanosheets typically produced by LPE, but larger aspect ratio sheets may deviate from this trend.

 Included in the repository are the following:
 * Instructions for use
 * Source code in the `program` folder